abdulhad-eng/Visualizing-With-Hadi/final-project-part-one.md

 ## AI acknowledgements

 I used **ChatGPT** to brainstorm project ideas, refine the story framing, and format the written portions of this page.
-I will also use AI for generating **initial sketches** (story layout mockups, visualization layout drafts, and storyboard-style panels).
-These sketches will be guided by prompts I write and will serve only as planning references; all final visualizations and narrative structure will be created by me.
+I have also used AI for generating **initial sketches** (story layout mockups, visualization layout drafts, and storyboard-style panels).
+These sketches will are guided by prompts I write and serving only as planning references; all final visualizations and narrative structure will be created by me.